Jesus-Acevedo-Cano/holberton-system_engineering-devops/0x00-shell_basics/README.md

-readme file for shell basics
+learning shell basics

+pwd script that print the path of current directory